 What Does Kimchi Taste Like?

-The main flavor notes you’ll find in kimchi include sour, spicy, and umami.
+The main flavor notes you’ll find in fermented kimchi include sour, spicy, and umami.
 The flavor will also vary depending on the vegetables, length of fermentation and the amount of salt or sugar used.

 In short, kimchi is a fermented vegetable dish.
 There are hundreds of varieties available, but the one that Americans are most familiar with is made from salted napa cabbage and spices.
 Kimchi is often mixed with other vegetables like radish, onion, and garlic.